Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Landing

-Inscribed on the landing, hidden under years of dust, is a [[5.
-Mechanics/Spells/Glyph Of Warding.md\|glyph of warding]].
-If the characters brush away the dust, someone can spot the glyph with a successful DC 15 Intelligence ([[/5.
-Mechanics/Rules/Skills.md#Investigation\|Investigation]]) check.
+Inscribed on the landing, hidden under years of dust, is a glyph of warding.
+If the characters brush away the dust, someone can spot the glyph with a successful DC 15 Intelligence (Investigation) check.

 The glyph triggers the first time a living creature passes over it.
-Triggering it activates a [[5.
-Mechanics/Spells/Major Image.md\|major image]] spell, conjuring an illusion of [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd von Zarovich]] that appears either halfway up the stairs leading to area K72 or halfway down the stairs leading to area K78, so that the vampire appears in front of the triggering character.
+Triggering it activates a major image spell, conjuring an illusion of [[4.
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd von Zarovich]] that appears either halfway up the stairs leading to area K72 or halfway down the stairs leading to area K78, so that the vampire appears in front of the triggering character.
 When "Strahd" appears, read:

 > [!readaloud]
 >